FREQUENTLY ASKED QUESTIONS

 What else is done in the area regarding Water Management?

-water flows thus reducing erosion.
-Check Dams are built in gullies to extent the crop season, to provide water for livestock and to replenish ground water supplies.
-Micro and Macro dams, along with irrigation channels are also constructed Major
+REST has instigated an integrated programme of tree planting, using local labour [to stop erosion], terracing [using local stone and labour] to harvest water and slow down water flows thus reducing erosion.
+Check Dams are built in gullies to extend the crop season, to provide water for livestock and to replenish ground water supplies.
+Micro and Macro dams, along with irrigation channels are also constructed.
+Major buildings such as schools and health clinics are being fitted with gutters and rain water tanks.

 What is the quality of water like?